barajus/cl-piat/README.md

 ![Orchestration](diagrams/cl-piat-orchestration.png)

-In most demos we have shown how orchestration of the configuration can be done through editting the Ansible variable files.
+In most demos we have shown how orchestration of the configuration can be done through editing the Ansible variable files.
 While this might work in some environments, this wouldn't be always the case.
 In an environment with infrastructure data in multiple places, you would like to have a single source of truth.
 In this case Netbox (opensource IPAM, developed bij DigitalOcean) was used to store the variables needed to configure the infrastructure.
 In this demo the Netbox is the source of truth and orchestration is done as shown in the above diagram.
 The script "netbox.py" (Netbox importer), uses the Netbox api to generate a json file that contains the variable file for Ansible.
 Ansible uses the variables to generate the configuration files based on Jinja templates.

 Running the Demo
 ------------------------